Medicare Advantage Plan Types

 • Keeping annual costs as low as possible is your top priority

-An HMO-POS may be right for you if…
+An HMO-POS may be right if…

 • You mostly stay local but occasionally need flexibility